cosmicexplorer/selectree/README.md

 selectree
 =========

-A wrapper that takes your tree-like data structure and makes CSS/XPath selectors available for traversal.
+A wrapper that takes your tree-like data structure and makes CSS selectors available for traversal.

 Usage:
 ``` javascript